Are You There God? It's Me, Jesus: Plot synopsis

 As the year 2000 is approaching, Cartman realizes blood is coming out of his anus, leading him to believe he is experiencing his first period and thus commencing puberty.
 He makes fun of the other boys for not hitting puberty yet, unaware that his bleeding is caused by a minor stomach infection that has spread across South Park, and that it can be cured with antibiotics.
 Kenny later contracts the same ailment, and Kyle, not wanting to be left out, pretends he is also afflicted.
 The boys consequently abandon Stan and leave him out of their next mission, believing he is less mature for not having had his period.

 Meanwhile, the people of the world flock around Jesus' house, excited about the new millennium and saying that, at the year 2000, Jesus' father should make an appearance.
 Jesus contacts his father and tells him about his potential resurgence in popularity, but God (unseen in their conversation) refuses to show up because mankind is not ready.
 Jesus, wanting to still satisfy the people, books Rod Stewart to play a New Year's Eve concert in Las Vegas; everybody decides to go, because a rumor persists that God will show up.

 Stan, meanwhile, prays for his period, but doesn't get it, so he visits Dr. Mephesto and gets a bottle of hormone pills.
 Using them causes Stan to grow a beard, have a deeper voice, and develop a pair of breasts, but still no "period."
-Afterwards, Kenny suddenly bursts from inside out and dies.
-At the hospital, they discover the reason: Kenny had shoved a tampon up his rectum.
-The doctor expresses concern that "the children are all shoving tampons up their ass because they've seen the Backstreet Boys doing it on TV or something."
+Afterwards, as he, Kyle and Cartman discuss their inner goddesses, Kenny starts to groan in pain before suddenly slumping over, spraying a gush of blood from his mouth; the doctor is unable to revive him through surgery, and he dies.
+The doctor then discloses the reason to his parents: Kenny had shoved a tampon up his rectum and had left it up there so long his organs ruptured from the waste backup.
+The doctor expresses concern that the children are all shoving tampons up their rectums because "they've seen the Backstreet Boys doing it on TV or something"; he vows to research the cause, but decides to do so after Jesus's New Year concert.